yesleon/PathBuilder/README.md

 # PathBuilder

-Model the API endpoints with Swift types.
+Model API endpoints with Swift types.

 Instead of this: